CodePushGo/website/src/content/blog/en/how-end-to-end-encryption-secures-updates.md

 ### Core Concepts of End-to-End Encryption

 E2EE establishes a secure connection between the developer's build system and the user's device.
 This means that even if someone intercepts the update, they won’t be able to access its contents.
-As Capgo explains:
+As CodePushGo explains:

 > "Only your users can decrypt your updates, no one else." [\[1\]](https://capgo.app/)